Teaching and learning

 Acknowledge, promote and pass on the core knowledge and skills valued by society to the next generation

-Students take the following courses: English, Science, Mathematics, French, History, Geography, Religious Studies, Art, Music, Physical Education, Citizenship, Design Technology, (Food, Textiles and Resistant Materials), and Information and Communication Technology.
+Students take the following courses: English, Science, Mathematics, Computer Science, French, History, Geography, Religious Studies, Art, Music, Physical Education, Citizenship and Design Technology (Food, Textiles and Resistant Materials).

 All students also follow a course of Personal, Social, Health and Economic Education which we call Personal Development.